 - A 5-year warranty for the workmanship

-Ensure that the warranty is fully backed by an Australian Entity.
-I’ve stumbled upon cheapo deals where the Chinese manufacturer’s warranty requires the owner of the solar panels to send them back to China at his/her own expense to have them tested.
+Ensure that an Australian Entity fully backs the warranty.
+I’ve stumbled upon cheap solar deals where the Chinese manufacturer’s warranty requires the owner of the solar panels to send them back to China at his/her own expense to have them tested.

-If you’re looking start the process and connect with local solar installers within trustworthy networks that focus on giving you the best value (in terms of performance, quality and wallet) before and after installation, click here for a solar quote.
+If you’re looking start the process and connect with local solar installers within trustworthy networks that focus on giving you the best value (regarding performance, quality and wallet) before and after installation, click here for a solar quote.

 Not asking the hard questions to determine whether the solar installer is right for the job

 For that reason, always verify any information provided independently, whenever you can.
-Today, there are countless resources that can help you verify the information provided by salesmen (if Google can’t help, the Whirlpool forums can).
-If none of these help you, then just drop me an email here.
+Today, countless resources can help you check the data supplied by salesmen (if Google can’t help, the Whirlpool forums can).
+If none of these benefits you, then drop me an email here.